Bruce Cook has been Area Director of Piano and World Music at Diablo Valley College since 1996.

 She leads an original jazz quintet called Homiopathy featuring guitarist Barry Finnerty (Miles Davis, Brecker Brothers).
 She holds a Masters in music composition from Mills College in Oakland, California.

-Since returning to California in 1996, Dr. Knight has served as Assistant Camp Director at Cazadero Music Camp, and is on the faculty of Los Medanos College, where he has taught concert band, chamber music, music theory and history.
-As a trumpeter he performs with several regional symphony orchestras, choral organizations and musical theater companies, and is principal trumpet of the brass chamber ensemble Brazzissimo!
-Dr. Knight Has recently appeared as trumpet soloist with the Solano Winds and the Contra Costa Chamber Orchestra, and guest conductor for the Diablo Symphony.
-He is an active band, orchestra, and brass clinician in Bay Area schools, and has adjudicated band and orchestra festivals and led honor bands all over the Bay Area and Northern California.
+He is principal trumpet of the brass chamber ensemble Brazzissimo! and an active freelance performer in the Bay Area.
+Dr. Knight Has appeared as trumpet soloist with the Solano Winds and the Contra Costa Chamber Orchestra, and guest conductor for the Diablo Symphony, and conducts the Benicia Ballet orchestra.
+He is an active band, orchestra, and brass clinician in Bay Area schools, and has adjudicated band and orchestra festivals and led honor bands throughout the Bay Area and Northern California.

 Ben Levine (aka Mo Levone) is a professional bassist performing and recording on both electric and upright bass.
 A former faculty member of USC's Thornton School of Music, Ben also holds a Master's Degree in Jazz from that same institution.
 Ben is the bassist for the alt-bluegrass band "Honeywagon" which had a top 3 charting album "Green Day Blue Grass".
 Ben was also the long time bassist for the Drew Davis Band a pop/country/rock band that toured all over the United States.
 In 2008 the Drew Davis Band opened for Hootie and the Blowfish on their summer tour.
 Ben was also the bassist for former American Idol Josh Gracin and seven time #1 country music hit maker Mark Wills.
 Ben appeared as a guest artist on the Grammy-Winning album "Guitar Heroes" by the Los Angeles Guitar Quartet.